Chomenor/ioef-cmod/docs/installation.md

 A simple installation method is to use the installer from The Last Outpost.
 This includes a working version of cMod and all necessary files.
 However, the installer is for Windows only, and the version of cMod included may not always be the latest.

-To use this method, visit [holomat.ch](https://holomat.ch) and select the Windows download.
+The installer can be downloaded from [this link](https://last-outpost.net/dl/file?id=1).

 ## Method 3 - TLO Standalone Version (Mac, Windows, Linux)

 This method creates a "portable" installation for any supported operating system.

-- Visit [holomat.ch](https://holomat.ch) and select the Linux download.
-- Extract the downloaded archive to an empty folder on your system.
+- Download the [TLO Linux release](https://last-outpost.net/dl/file?id=9) and extract it to somewhere on your system.
-    - To extract the .7z file on Windows you can use [7-zip](https://www.7-zip.org).
-	- To extract the file on Mac, Linux, or Windows without any extra software you can use [ezyzip](https://www.ezyzip.com/convert-7z-to-zip.html) or [converter.app](https://converter.app/7z-to-zip/) to convert it to zip first.
-This may take a few minutes to complete.
 - Download the [cMod release](https://github.com/Chomenor/ioef-cmod/releases) corresponding to your operating system.
-Extract it to the same folder.
+Extract it to the same location.
 - Run the included application.

 ## Method 4 - Good Old Games (Windows Only)